nf-core/methylseq/docs/usage.md

 If you don't want to use the Illumina iGenomes references, you can supply your own reference genome.

 The minimum requirement is just a FASTA file - the pipeline will automatically generate the relevant reference index from this.
-You can use the command line option `--saveReference` to keep the generated references so that they can be added to your config and used again in the future.
+You can use the command line option `--save_reference` to keep the generated references so that they can be added to your config and used again in the future.
 The bwa-meth workflow always needs a FASTA file, for methylation calling.

 ```bash
 # Single multifasta for genome